zjpeterson/ansible-tower-aci/README.md

 ### Plugins

-Please reference the full documentation under `docs/` and the examples under `examples/`.
+Please reference the full documentation README files and the examples under `examples/`.

 | Plugin | Description |
 | --- | --- |